logo

 Running

 will calculate the BS kernel and store in the 05_BSE folder the databases.
+Note the use of a double field for the -J option.
+In this way Yambo will seek for databases both in the 05_BSE and 04_W folders.
 Before analyzing the BS absorption spectrum we can edit the log file l-05_BSE_optics_bse_bss to observe the on-the-fly live timing feature of yambo:

 [...]